 You can access your automated insights in a reporting view, and they’ll be updated based on your website and mobile app performance.
 You can also share your automated insights which is a great way to spread important news quickly.

 Automated insights identify user trends and changes and basically alert you to anything noteworthy in your GA4 property.
-Analytics will generate some insights for you by default, but you can also create custom insights.
+Analytics will generate some insights for you by default, but you can also create custom insights or even custom alerts.

 Also, just like in Universal Analytics, you can ask Analytics Intelligence questions to get quick and simple answers about your performance.
 We’ll discuss accessing default insights and creating custom ones in the next sections.